How MARCUS Reviews Sources

 - MARCUS analyzes the question and determines how to search for it.

-- The system embeds the query and searches indexed chunks.
+- The system prepares the question and searches indexed passages.

 - Candidate passages are ranked and filtered.

-- Context is assembled from the strongest passages.
+- Evidence is assembled from the strongest passages.

-- The answer is generated with citations back to those sources.
+- The answer is drafted with citations back to those sources.

 That sounds simple on paper, but each stage matters because weaknesses in any one stage can limit the final answer.